Wrong rook pawn: Rook and rook pawn versus bishop

-White cannot win because his king cannot move to the h5-square.
+White cannot win because the white king cannot move to the h5-square.
 If the bishop were on the other colored squares, White would win.

 If the defending king is in the corner controlled by his bishop then the pawn can be sacrificed at the right moment to get to a winning rook versus bishop position.
 If the defending king is in the corner opposite his bishop's color, sacrificing the pawn does not work because the defender easily forms a fortress in the corner.
 This is also referred to as the defending king being in the "safe" corner, since with the king in the corner with the bishop next to it, he is safe from the rook.

 Examples from games

 In this position from a game between future World Champion Max Euwe and Karel Hromádka, Black should win but he errs by advancing his pawn too soon.
 Play continued: